Principal investigators: Professor Cathy Dwyer, Director and Fiona Rioja-Lang at the Jeanne Marchig International Centre for Animal Welfare Education

 The experts agreed that welfare issues should be ranked considering three categories: i) severity, ii) duration, and iii) prevalence.
 Considering these categories would account for welfare at both an individual (severity and duration) and population (prevalence) level.

 In the first online survey the experts scored each welfare issue using the three categories, on a 6-point Likert scale, where 1 = never/none, and 6 = always/high.
 In round 2, participants were asked whether they agreed or disagreed with the rankings generated from round 1.
 At a 2-day workshop 21 experts participated in a series of group discussions to finalise the PWI lists for each species.

 Top ranking PWIs for animals (at individual level) include: inappropriate home environment / behavioural needs not being met, consequences from breeding decisions, lack of socialisation / handling, delayed euthanasia, lack of basic care / neglect, lethal wildlife management, and inappropriate nutrition.

 Please see below for articles that have been released so far.
-A full, peer reviewed paper will be published in the new year.
+A full, peer reviewed paper will be published later this year.